 I went through training at Suncrest yoga and has been certified in barre for almost a year.
 I received 250+ hours of hands on training based on terminology, choreography and anatomy with a focus on modifications and challenges for every level.
 With a background in 14 years of dancing and 2 years of teaching dance, barre was a fun way to infuse my dance experience and techniques with a workout.
 I love to inspire people through fun playlists, plank challenges, and emphasizing toning and flexibility exercises!

 Mercy is a 200 HR Registered Yoga Teacher and Buti Yoga® certified Instructor.
 In addition to her passion for yoga, she is equally passionate about her other loves –pole fitness, running, Muay Thai kickboxing, and boxing.
 She found yoga in 2011 in Houston, Texas following a yoga DVD to improve and recover from her Muay Thai and Pole fitness training.
 In 2012 she moved from Houston to Morgantown, WV and continued her yoga practice.
 Several years later, she hit a difficult spot in life and really struggled.
 It was then that yoga became much more to her.
 Through sweat and hard work on her mat, she found her space to breathe, to let all things go for the moment, to focus on the here and now, and to move with purpose.
-By finding that space for her, she found the clarity she needed to rise above the struggles she fought.
+By finding that space, she found the clarity she needed to rise above the struggles she fought.
 What she found in yoga she wanted to help others find.
-A few years later she found Suncrest Yoga’s teacher training program and became certified in 2019.
+In 2019 she found Suncrest Yoga’s teacher training program and became certified.

 Michele began practicing yoga in 2009 as a way to combat stress from graduate school and her current job as a WVU History professor, and to soothe sore muscles from cycling, running, and weightlifting.
 She practiced somewhat regularly upon moving to Morgantown in 2013, and decided to become a Yoga Alliance certified yoga instructor in 2016.
 Michele thought that teaching yoga was an extension of her day job and she has taught at Suncrest Yoga since 2016.
 Her classes are challenging and fun and reflect her outlook on life: if something is worth doing, sometimes it has to be a bit difficult.
 Michele is currently seeking her 500 hour Yoga Alliance certification.
 Her favorite yoga style for her own practice is Ashtanga.
 Michele splits her time between Morgantown, Europe, and Mexico, and in her free time enjoys playing with her dog Neil Young, photography, traveling, and of course, teaching yoga!